 Please refer to the PC-Gentec-EO manual for more information concerning the user interface.
 The manual can be downloaded on our website at https://gentec-eo.com/downloads/specsheets-manuals.

 3.3.
 BLU MOBILE APPLICATION

-3.3.1.Install the mobile application on my phone or my tablet?
+3.3.1.
+Install the mobile application on my phone or my tablet

-The BLU mobile application from Gentec-EO is available in both native store from Google and Apple.
+The BLU mobile application from Gentec-EO is available on both Google play and Apple App Store applications.